gitluin/sara/README.md

 Recent Statii
 ------
+ * v0.8.7.5	- view() works like dwm now when you unview current\_desktop.
+Some code cleanup and variable adjustments.
  * v0.8.7.4	- enternotify works logically.
 Still not the same as dwm (focus does change on desktop switching), but I think this is acceptable.
 If it bugs me, I'll fix it.
 Doing so will require desktops to each have prev\_enter, though.
  * v0.8.7.3	- Memory freeing that doesn't cause layout changing to accidentally
  * v0.8.7.2	- Cutting out excess code.
 No more cursorfont.h dependency - a normal cursor for resizing will be fine.